Nidhi-PK/MD/README.md

 # MD

-This is a overview of a development project.
+This is an overview of a development project.